Wolverhampton | Sandwell | Dudley | Walsall

 concentration of managers and company directors.

 Survival rates for new businesses are also excellent with 43% still active after five years.
-Walsall has the region’s largest population of under 14s and the attached centre for women, children and young people represents a significant investment in the area’s future.
+Walsall has the region’s largest population of under 14s and the attached centre for women, children and young people represent a significant investment in the area’s future.

 Walsall town centre has also attracted more than £390m of investment since 2009.
 More than 5,500 new homes have been delivered across the borough and over 40 ha have been developed for employment use.